You’re So Good At Conversation!

 My bad.

-I just, you know, it's interesting, and then I just don't want to ever think about it anymore.
+So, okay, this is like potentially a career-ending topic pick that I made, huh?
+No, no, no, no, no. I just, you know, it's interesting, and then I just don't want to ever think about it again.

-Okay, we'll do a good job doing that, and I'm sorry for even picking it.
+Okay, well, do a good job doing that.
+And I'm sorry for even picking it.

-Well, let's dive into all of this because it is interesting in and of itself, even though it is a really strange discipline in the way that it's set up.
+But let's dive into all of this because it is interesting in and of itself, even though it is a really strange discipline in the way that it's set up.
+Yeah, it draws from a couple of fields primarily.

-Libya helped us with this one, and I can tell because it's awesome.
+Libya helped us with this one.
+And I can tell because it's awesome.

 Ethno-methodology, and that is

 studying how people, not just how they make sense of the world, but how they do it in relation to others and how they collaborate with others.
+Right.

 And then sociolinguistics, which is language, but not just language, language specifically with like how it relates in specific cultures and the context of different cultures.